Teas and Pregnancy – Teas to Avoid During Pregnancy and Teas to Enjoy!

 And what about all of the Vitamin C and marvelous antioxidants in herbals?
 These teas are full of it!
 Such a marvelous way to reduce anxiety and stress in our lives on a regular basis, but especially during pregnancy when you need to be as stress-free as possible.

-If you can’t stay away from non-herbal teas like your green teas, then try to limit your weekly tea drinking to just several cups a week and/or purchase a good quality decaffeinated tea to drink.
+If you can’t stay away from non-herbal teas like your green teas, then try to limit your weekly tea drinking to just a few cups a week and/or purchase a good quality decaffeinated tea to drink.
+Green tea and pregnancy?
+Please proceed with caution.

 You may have heard that it is possible to decaffeinate your tea at home.
 The usual recommendation you might run across out there is to boil your water, pour the water over your leaves (or tea bag), steep for twenty to forty-five minutes and dispose of this water.